Conservative Myths About Medicaid

 rate of 85 percent for privately insured and Medicare patients.19According to a report by the Kaiser Family Foundation, about

-appointment.
-This compares with about 6 percent of privately insured patients reporting difficulty in finding a provider, with 2
+an appointment.
+This compares with about 6 percent of privately insured patients reporting difficulty in finding a provider,

-percent unable to get an appointment.
-It is clear that, while Medicaid enrollees may face slightly worse access to care, the
+with 2 percent unable to get an appointment.
+It is clear that, while Medicaid enrollees may face slightly worse access to

-disparity between Medicaid patients and those with private insurance is not quite as extreme as House Speaker Ryan
+care, the disparity between Medicaid patients and those with private insurance is not quite as extreme as House Speaker

-uninsured.
-A Kaiser Family Foundation study found that 1 in 5 uninsured adults went without care due to cost in 2016.
+remaining uninsured.
+A Kaiser Family Foundation study found that 1 in 5 uninsured adults went without care due to cost in

-Furthermore, satisfaction with care among Medicaid enrollees is comparable to that of patients with private insurance, rated
+2016.
+Furthermore, satisfaction with care among Medicaid enrollees is comparable to that of patients with private

-at 85 percent and 87 percent respectively; however, uninsured adults’ satisfaction with care hovers at around 44 percent.
+insurance, rated at 85 percent and 87 percent respectively; however, uninsured adults’ satisfaction with care hovers at

-Repeated studies have shown that uninsured individuals are less likely to receive preventative care and ultimately see
+around 44 percent.
+Repeated studies have shown that uninsured individuals are less likely to receive preventative care and

 It is true that Medicaid could be improved: Reducing wait times, increasing access to specialists, and ensuring care in rural